 Best and worst states for business

-February 18, 2026 Albert Richer
+August 12, 2026 Albert Richer

 There's no shortage of rankings that tell founders where they should start a business.
 Almost none explain to them what happens next: the labor costs that climb, the compliance mandates that compound, the tax burden that only appears once revenue scales.
-A new analysis of all 50 states measures both sides of that equation using a Launch Score, a Sustainability Score, and an original metric called the Founder Trap Index that captures the gap between them.
+New analysis of all 50 states measures both sides of that equation using a Launch Score, a Sustainability Score, and an original metric called the Founder Trap Index that captures the gap between them.

 Key takeaways: